Table of Contents

 Artificial Intelligence

-Artificial Intelligence (AI) is a field of computer science that intends to allow machines and programs to mock human cognition, with the end goal of achieving human-like sentience and exceeding it.
+Artificial Intelligence (AI) is a field of computer science that intends to let machines and programs to mock human cognition, with an end goal of achieving human-like sentience and exceeding it.
 This has existed since the 1950s, but it wasn't taken seriously until very recently.

 Debates and issues